Skip to content

 Remove any tropical plants that you want to preserve before the nighttime temperature drops below freezing.
 Anything you keep in the pond past that point will die and need to be removed.

 Hardy plants don’t need much prep going into winter.
 You can cut back tall plants if you want to keep the pond tidy or need to install netting, or you can leave them be and let the birds and wildlife use them for winter food and shelter.
+If you have lotus in your pond, you may also cut these back if desired, but do not cut green stems lower than the water line.

 (Have pitcher plants in your pond?
 Check out our specific tips for winterizing them here.)

 By the way – you don’t need to “sink” your waterlilies in winter.
 Hardy lilies will generally survive the winter just fine in the same water depths where they spend the summer (about 18 to 24 inches deep).
+Dormant leaves and stem should be cut back below the water line to prevent debris buildup in the pond.

 > See more tips for getting your pond winter-ready